themeshter/learn/intro-math/README.md

 In order to start your work, follow these steps:
 1. Clone this repository.
-2. Open the `main.tex` file with Texmaker.
+2. Open the `final-exam\main.tex` file with Texmaker.
 3. Start editing it and change it to whatever you want.
 The `F1` key will "build" your PDF.

 ## Support